smpio/kubernator/README.md

 Every group fetches its resources using all API versions, not only the preferred one, and then merges given resources into one list considering versions priority.
 It means we can access items through different API versions.
 Moreover, for a new item, an API endpoint will be choosed automatically based on the value of `apiVersion` field in its description.

 ![Catalog Editor API Versions](screenshots/catalog-editor-api-versions.gif)

-##### Reload namespaces

-Navigation has its own actions bar, which currently consists from one action ― reload namespaces.

 #### Content